Update the trustee of your Family Trust

 Any stamp duty or CGT to change a trustee of a Family Trust?

-Intellectual Property which is assigned to the Trust, still belongs to the trust.
+Intellectual Property, which is assigned to the Trust, still belongs to the Trust.
 Just because you change the (puppet) trustee of the Family Trust does not change the beneficial ownership.
 You may, however, need to update the legal owner of the IP.
 But you need to speak to an IP lawyer.
 We do not practice in that area of law.

 Victorian Stamp Duty when you update a trustee of a Family Trust?